About Mt. Hood Community College

 425-558-4224

-In addition, these career-technical programs are accredited by the following organizations:
+In addition to institutional accreditation, the following career-technical programs are accredited by specialized organizations:

-- Automotive: National Automotive Technicians Education Foundation (NATEF)
+- Automotive: National Institute for Automotive Service Excellence, Education Foundation (ASE)

-- Natural Resources Technology - Forest Resources: Society of American Foresters
+- Natural Resources Technology / Forest Resources: Society of American Foresters (SAF)

 - Surgical Technology: Commission on Accreditation of Allied Health Education Programs (CAAHEP)